Shoreline repairs

 The shoreline at South Shell Park was flagged as a high priority for repairs due to deterioration of existing shoreline protection following recent high lake level events which caused a section of armour stone wall to collapse.

-Repair work is being done to ensure long-term protection of the shoreline.
-The stone and mortar wall, concrete deck and recurve toe protection will be repaired.
-The drainage outfall will be improved as required.
+Repair work was undertaken to ensure long-term protection of the shoreline.
+The stone and mortar wall, concrete deck and recurve toe protection have been repaired.

 Construction timeline and impact

-Construction began September 3, 2024, weather permitting, it is expected to last for four months.
+Construction began September 3, 2024, and was expected to last for four months.
 Timing work at the end of summer was necessary in order to meet in-water work environmental protection requirements.
-The park trail, playground and parking lot will be closed during this time for safety.
-Alternative parking is available at North Shell Park.
+The park trail, playground and parking lot will be re-opened temporarily.
+The parking lot will be closed again preceding the resurfacing of the parking lot in spring 2025.

 Conservation efforts and habitat creation